joshyii/modefair_assessment/README.md

 # Algorithm Used
-The main algorihtm that is used to solve this problem is Genetic Algorithm
+The main algorithm  used to solve this problem is Genetic Algorithm

 # Steps
 1. Generate Population